piyush-2450/SugarUI/README.md

-# SugarUI
+# UISwift

 Makes it easier to create programmatic iOS UI layouts.
 Provides high level sugary Swift APIs which are Optional friendly.

-Let's consider the following views to explore UIView sweetness provided by SugarUI:
+Let's consider the following views to explore UIView sweetness provided by UISwift:

 ```swift
 // Superview